-Operating expenses are recognized in the consolidated statement of income upon utilization of the services or materials or at the date that these expenses are incurred.
+Operating expenses primarily consist of shipping and delivery, payroll and related expenses, depreciation expense, professional fees and other expenses.
+These are recognized in the consolidated statement of income upon utilization of the services or materials or at the date that these expenses are incurred.
 These are measured at the fair value of the consideration paid or payable.